adamxyang/laplace-lora/README.md

 ### Hyperparameters for Laplace-LoRA
 To use full Laplace-LoRA, set the `laplace_sub` argument to `all`; to use last-layer Laplace-LoRA, set the `laplace_sub` argument to `last_layer`.

-To use the full training set and Laplace model evidence for optimizing Laplace prior precision, set  the `testing_set` argument to `val`; to split training set into a training set and a validation set and use minibatch gradient descent on the validation negative log-likelihood for optimizing Laplace prior precision, set the `testing_set` argument to `train_val`.